Skip to content

 Lookup Field

-A Lookup Field in Salesforce is a relationship field type that creates a soft link between two records, storing the parent record''s ID on the child.
+A Lookup Field in Salesforce is a relationship field type that links two objects by storing the parent record's ID on the child record.

 § 01